alekssuoregon/UOCIS322-P4/README.md

 2.)
 If the brevet control is on a boundary(200, 400, 600, 10000), then it will fall within the lower ranges ruleset.

 3.)
-In calcultions, hours are truncated and minutes are rounded up for the open and close times
+In calculations, hours are truncated and minutes are rounded up for the open and close times